J-F-Liu/toolbox/Tool/Rust.md

 {:#?} pretty-prints a structure with newlines and indentation

 sign indicates that the sign should always be printed.
+For floating-point types, width includes both the integer and fractional parts.

 The current mapping of types to traits is: